-"Okay, okay, we were never actually going to do that but I sounded SO fuckin cool for a second there!
+"Okay, okay, we were never actually going to do that but I sounded so fuckin cool for a second there!
 Um, right, ideas?
-Dorian, what about the eradicator?"
+Dorian, what about the Black Bomb?"

-"The eradicator is specifically designed for airborne targets but it would kill the hostage and shatter the crystal," replied Dorian.
+"The Black Bomb is specifically designed for airborne targets but it would kill the princess and shatter the crystal," replied Dorian.

 "Where's she off to?" asked Odysseus.

 A few moments later, Gwen's communicator buzzed.
 "I'm in the armoury.
 How fast do these jetpacks go?"

 "I can go out there, get the crystal, blast the cage open, and fly us both to safety while you take down the dragon.
 I'll catch up with you."

 "Emily, as your captain: dinny you fuckin dare.
 You'll get burned alive."